yonathangashu/resume/template.typ

     right: 0.5em,
     box[
       #grid(columns: (3fr, 1fr), align(left)[
-        _#"Software Developer Intern (High School)" _
+        _#"Software Developer Intern" _
       ], align(right)[
         #"Sep.
 2022 - Aug.
 2023"
       ])
       #list(
         "Member of the government development team in the Data Targeting Solutions division.
-This team is essential for the creation of enterprise applications in support of targeting using Cloud Native techniques", "Selects and completes stories within each Sprint, enabling features to be delivered on time", "Participate in scrum Agile development methodology, including all ceremonies", "As part of a DevOps team, support project from requirements gathering, development, unit testing, integration testing to deployment and maintenance", )
+This team is essential for the creation of enterprise applications in support of targeting using Cloud Native techniques", "Selected and completed stories within each Sprint, enabling features to be delivered on time", "Participated in scrum Agile development methodology, including all ceremonies", "As part of a DevOps team, supported project from requirements gathering, development, unit testing, integration testing to deployment and maintenance", "Created a developer-sided API to allow for more efficient creation of test agreements/datafeeds", "Utilized Java to develop backend database management features for internal web application, and successfully integrated those functionalities into the frontend interface"
+      )
     ],
   )